sepsis-omics/tutorials/docs/modules/workshop_overview/index.md

 - If you are using these tutorials outside of a workshop and need access to Galaxy, you can follow the instructions on the homepage [here](../../index.md) to obtain your own mGVL instance with Galaxy and command line tools.

+## Other Genomics tutorials

-- *Note:* There are also additional tutorials listed under the "Genomics" tab (such as PacBio assembly), but these may require different data sets and tools.
+- There are also additional tutorials listed under the "Genomics" tab (such as PacBio assembly), but these may require different data sets and tools.